 Heavily shaded by big-leafed wutong trees, it’s a choice place to take a seat and escape the summer sun; there’s even a popular kids’ playground.
-Wreathed in the laughter of children, the huge stony-faced busts of Karl Marx and Friedrich Engels gaze out from a seemingly redundant epoch, and nobody seems to notice.
-The park stays open until 8pm during the summer months.
+Impassive to the laughter of children, the huge stony-faced busts of Karl Marx and Friedrich Engels gaze out from a seemingly redundant epoch, and nobody seems to notice.
+The park stays open later during the summer months.